 P.S.S.
 If you had to scale your document based on the type of certificate paper you’re using as per above, remember to scale the template as well. 🙂

-It’s a little tedious because you have to do it one-by-one for each student but is a project that can be knocked out pretty quickly with a good rhythm.
+It’s a little tedious because you have to do it one by one for each student, but it is a project that can be knocked out quickly with a good rhythm.

 I would print as many awards as you need then put the full stack in your printer and print the names out one by one.

 The document is viewable only which means you cannot edit it.
 In order to edit the document for your own use, you will need to either download it or copy it onto your Google Drive.
 Here’s how: